wakeupm11y/null-pointers/README.md

 # Resembler Hackathon README template

-- Team Name: REPLACE
+- Team Name: Null-pointers
-- Member #1: REPLACE
+- Member #1: Dichaba Mofokeng
-- Member #2: REPLACE
+- Member #2: Sive Sijiyo
-- Member #3: REPLACE
+- Member #3: Moleboheng Mahlatji

 # Project description
 Please provide a comprehensive description of your approach to the given problem statement.
 Add images, charts, links, anything that you think is necessary to describe your submission.